A-Mozeak/daily-raise/README.md

  In digital meetings, we often find that hand-raising is just as useful and necessary as it is in the real world.

  In this tutorial, we will walk through implementing hand-raising functionality using the Daily.co API.
+You can test out the final product [here](https://a-mozeak.github.io/daily-raise/public/index.html) or [view the source code](https://github.com/A-Mozeak/daily-raise/blob/master/public/index.html).

 ## Setup
 To start, let's create a simple chat app using the [Super Simple Demo](https://docs.daily.co/docs/demos#section-1-super-simple-demo).
 The Super Simple Demo imports two scripts in the header of its *index.html* file: